What Is Process Technology?

 Student Success Story

 Local industry is predicting a large turnover of process technicians in the near future.
 Over the last 20 years, the process technician's job has become very demanding.
-The equipment is complex and is now mostly controlled by computers.
+The equipment is complex and now mostly controlled by computers.
 The process technician must be able to work in teams, react to situations rapidly and handle stressful situations.
 There are currently about 2,000 people enrolled in process technician training programs on the Gulf Coast, with tens of thousands of jobs in the next five years.

 COMMUNITY COLLEGE PETROCHEMICAL INITIATIVE